jamtrip7/employee-directory/README.md

 - JSX Variables
 - Props

 [Back to Top](#Employee-Directory)

 ---

 ## How to Use

-- 1) Click on link.
+ 1. Click on "Employee Directory" link.
-  2) Use Search button to find specific employees based on "Name, Location, Phone, Email, Date of Birth".
+ 2. Use Search button to find specific employees based on "Name, Location, Phone, Email, Date of Birth".
-  3) Colored button are interactive with the exception of the images button.
+ 3. Colored button are interactive with the exception of the images button.
+ 4. Separate information from top to bottom by clicking on any of the colored buttons.

 [Back to Top](#Employee-Directory)